 Have a question that isn't on here?
 Send a message to firstname.lastname@example.org.

 Solid hardwood floors need to be installed on a level surface and nailed down.
 Therefore, without major preparation, they cannot be installed over concrete.
 Some engineered wood flooring can be installed “floating” which allows for more usability in certain homes.
 Our expert sales team can give you more details about these or answer any other questions about hardwood flooring you may have.
 Stop into any of our six Long Island locations to see what floor will be best suited for your home.
-We can also provide referrals to local installers who can answer questions about your home.
 Long Island Paneling, Ceilings & Floors does not perform installations.
 Upon request, we can provide names and contact information of reputable, local and experienced installers.
 We recommend meeting several installers and checking their references.

 While the finish of your hardwood floor is protected, it is a natural product.
-No floor is scratch-proof!
-This means that with enough force, any floor can be scratched or gouged.
-It is recommended that all homeowners use felt pads under heavy furniture to prevent scratching when moving the furniture.
-It is also recommended to use walk-off mats at the entrances of the home to help prevent dirt and sand being tracked into the home and causing scratching to occur.
+No floor will ever be scratch-proof!
+This means that with enough force, any floor can be scratched or gouged, so it is best to keep this in mind.
+A look at the Janka Hardness Scale can also be helpful in deciding what kind of wood would be best for your home.
+It is recommended that all homeowners use felt pads under heavy furniture to prevent scratching the floor when moving the furniture.
+It is also recommended to use walk-off mats at the entrances of the home to help prevent dirt and sand being tracked into the home, as dirt, sand and other bits from the outside can cause scratching to occur.
 Proper maintenance and protection can reduce the chances of your floor scratching, but cannot completely eliminate the possibility.

 Hardwood flooring is a natural product and is affected by the moisture level present in the home.
-We do live on an island; therefore we are more susceptible to high moisture content in the ground.
+For those of us on Long Island, there is an island climate to consider.
+We are therefore we more susceptible to high moisture content in the ground.
 Almost all hardwood flooring manufacturers require an above grade installation for solid hardwood flooring; whereas engineered flooring can oftentimes be installed below grade (check the manufacturer’s guidelines).
 During the summer months, the humidity level tends to be higher, causing the wood planks to swell.
 Again, this is normal.
 A properly installed hardwood floor will allow room for this expansion and contraction.
 One way to help combat this issue is to maintain a constant humidity level in the home.

 This is a question that comes down to taste and personal preference.
 How do you want your home to look and feel?
 There is no right or wrong answer.
 However, it is important to consider that some looks are timeless while others are trendier.

-Mineral or wood fiber, fiberglass or drywall with a vinyl face
+Ceiling tiles are made of mineral or wood fiber, fiberglass or drywall with a vinyl face.